 - 1. The degree of Ph.D. is granted only for original research or higher study the result of which is presented in a specially composed thesis.
-The original research or higher study must be carried out on a topic approved by the Head of School who shall appoint a supervisor. - 2.
+The original research or higher study must be carried out on a topic approved by Faculty Council which shall appoint a supervisor. - 2.
 All research students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's Code of Practice for the Supervision of Research Students. - 3.
-The work of all Ph.D. students will be reviewed annually prior to the submission of the thesis and the results reported to the Dean of Faculty.
-The first annual review, which will be conducted by the Head of School and which will normally occur at the end of the first year of study after registration as a general research student, will recommend either continuance of registration as a Ph.D. student or transfer of registration to that of an M.Phil. student.
+The work of all Ph.D. students will be reviewed at least twice prior to the submission of the thesis and the results reported to the Faculty Council.
+The first annual review, which will be conducted by the chairman of department and the supervisor and which will normally occur at the end of the first year of study after registration as a general research student, will recommend either continuance of registration as a Ph.D. student or transfer of registration to that of an M.Phil. student.
 The second annual review will take place by the end of the second year of study.
-An important part of this review is to produce an agreed timetable for submission of the thesis.
+The main purpose of this review is to produce an agreed timetable for submission of the thesis.